 What are managers, specialists and trainees?

-Deployment in Germany for up to 90 days
+Transfer to Germany for up to 90 days

 • a recognised, valid passport/replacement passport,

-• a professional licence (if needed).
+• a licence to practice the profession (if necessary).

-Deployment in Germany for more than 90 days
+Transfer to Germany for more than 90 days

 Good to know!